-High-Density Mixed-Use sub-area:
+FIGURE 4: Transit Village Vision: Perimeter Focus: Envisioning a New Center Update High-Density Mixed-Use sub-area:

 This development sub-area currently has a concentration of commercial uses, mostly due to accessibility from I-285.
-The Ravinia complex on the north side of I-285 includes an upscale hotel (Crown Plaza) and two high-rise office towers surrounded by undeveloped land.
+The Ravinia complex on the north side of I-285 includes an upscale hotel (Crown Plaza) and two high-rise office towers.
 The parcels north of Ravinia are a part of the Perimeter Center East commercial properties, owned by Equity Office Properties.
-These buildings vary from low-density offices built in the 1970s (such as 77 Perimeter Center West) to high-rise buildings (including the former Philips regional headquarters)

-fronting I-285.
-The City envisions continuing commercial development along with encouraging compatible residential uses to balance office expansion.

-As described in the LCI 2005 Update, the interchange at Ashford Dunwoody Road is one of the major transportation bottle-neck locations in the Perimeter area.
+These buildings vary from low-density offices built in the 1970s (such as 77 Perimeter Center West) to high-rise buildings (including the former Philips regional headquarters) fronting I-285.
+The City envisions continuing commercial development along with encouraging compatible uses to balance office expansion.
+Notable, the interchange at Ashford Dunwoody Road is one of the major transportation bottle-neck locations in the Perimeter area.
 Current road patterns require all of the traffic on Ravinia Drive and Perimeter Center East to converge on to Ashford Dunwoody Road.
 Given the commercial nature of the developments on both these roads, morning and afternoon rush hour times create huge congestion issues south of Perimeter Center West.
-Similar issues are created south of I-285 at Ashford Dunwoody Road, where vehicular traffic from offices at Perimeter Summit and Lake Hearn backs up during peak hours.
-The recent interchange improvements at Ashford Dunwoody Road are aimed at reducing congestion on Ashford Dunwoody Road, on both sides of I-285.
+Similar issues are created south of I-285 at Ashford Dunwoody Road, where vehicular traffic from offices at Perimeter In Association With: